 tramming bar that goes in a collet…

-I decided to try using my quill DRO and the DTI like a sensitive height gage.
+I decided to try using my quill DRO and the DTI like a sensitive height gage to act as a spindle squaring device.
 I would raise the DTI off the 1-2-3 block on one side, lower the quill until I saw DTI motion, and press the zero on the quill DRO.
 Then I raise up off the block, flip it around to the other block, and lower down until the DTI registers.
 Now I can read on the quill DRO the difference between the two sides.
 Next I bump the head in until the Quill DRO/”Height Gage” reading is 1/2 what it started out.
 Repeat the procedure until you’re within acceptible limits.
 I was able to get pretty close in 2 cycles of this:

 Head is now

 trammed within 0.001″ on about a 10-12″ circle.
 That’s pretty